 Disney, as always, is doing a wonderful job.
 I remember we had a big Disney trip planned with out of state family members a month after 9/11 happened.
 Lots of people were canceling travel plans, but we didn’t.
 We knew Disney would do there best to keep us safe, even though bag checks were new and felt very strange at that time.

 - Temperature checks

-- Masks must be worn by everyone over age 2, some exceptions apply.
+- Masks, like the n95 mask, must be worn by everyone over age 2, some exceptions apply.
 Masks must have ear loops or ties, no neck gaiters and must cover mouth, nose and chin.